mirisuzanne/mia.wtf/src/colophon.md

 let you <abbr>BYOF</abbr>
 (bring your own fonts).

+I'm not always happy
+with my skill as a designer,
+but I am very happy with those goals.

 ## Fonts

-Gosh, it was hard to pick fonts, there are so many good ones.
+Gosh, it was hard to pick fonts.
+There are so many good ones.

 I didn't want anything
 designed by a massive tech company, or associated with a specific operating system.
-In the end, I went with [Alegreya](https://www.huertatipografica.com/en/fonts/alegreya-ht-pro) variable and
+In the end, I chose [Alegreya](https://www.huertatipografica.com/en/fonts/alegreya-ht-pro) variable and
 [Alegreya Sans](https://www.huertatipografica.com/en/fonts/alegreya-sans-ht)